Adam Horvath

 He ultimately named the cocktail the Vesper after Vesper Lynd, one of the many Bond girls that James loves, leaves and ultimately winds up dead.
 Oops.
 This snippet also led to the ubiquitous shaken, not stirred quote said at some point in nearly every one of the 24 Bond movies.

 James Bond is my second favorite fictional character sandwiched between Indiana Jones and James Tiberius Kirk; I wonder what that says about me.
-I am quite partial to Sir Roger Moore’s campy portrayal of the playboy Bond and I also really enjoy Daniel Craig’s gritty and tortured take of the super spy.
+I am quite partial to Sir Roger Moore’s campy portrayal of the playboy Bond and I also really enjoy Daniel Craig’s gritty and tortured take.
 That said, I always try my best Connery impersonation every time I watch a movie.
-“Bond, Jameshz Bond” Do I like I do, dress up in your best Tuxedo, whip up a batch of Vespers and watch a “Bondathon” or try the recipe below and “pre-game” before this November’s No Time to Die hits the theaters.
-UPDATE- The movie has been postponed until 2021- Let's toast to the passing of Sir Sean Connery :(
+“Bond, Jameshz Bond” Cheers to Aaron, you have a lot to live up to but no pressure.
+That said, Tangerine was pretty bad ass on Bullet Train, so I am hopeful.

 Vesper Cocktail